 Arizona Diamondbacks: 2015 Year in Review

-Oct 2, 2015; Phoenix, AZ, USA; Arizona Diamondbacks starting pitcher Rubby De La Rosa (12) drops a rosin bag during the third inning against the Houston Astros at Chase Field.
+Oct 3, 2015; Phoenix, AZ, USA; Arizona Diamondbacks first baseman Paul Goldschmidt (44) crosses home plate after hitting a home run in the eighth inning against the Houston Astros at Chase Field.
+The Astros won 6-2.
 Mandatory Credit: Joe Camporeale-USA TODAY Sports

 The Arizona Diamondbacks finished the 2015 season with a record of 79-83 and in third place in the National League West.
 This represents a 15 game improvement over last year’s worst record in the Majors.
 The D-backs finished second in the National League and eighth overall in runs scored with 720.
 Their .986 fielding percentage ranked sixth-best in the game.
 However, two big negatives were the performance of their starting pitching and a dismal home record of 39-42, one game worse than their road record.

 - Happy Thanksgiving Diamondbacks Fans!
 We have lots to be thankful for!

 - The perfect holiday gifts for the Arizona Diamondbacks fan

 - Diamondbacks make some BIG 40-man roster Moves

 - About time!
 Diamondbacks to now provide housing for Minor League players

 - What is the Rule 5 Draft?
 How does it impact Diamondbacks?